JeesusKrisostoomus/Kyk-RedeemCodes/README.md

 - ES_EXTENDED (1.1.0 is prefered but it should work on most of the versions)
 - ASYNC (https://github.com/esx-framework/async/releases) [ You Shoud Already have this ]
 - MYSQL-ASYNC (https://github.com/brouznouf/fivem-mysql-async/releases) [ You Shoud Already have this ]

+***Commands***
+- genCode (type) (amount) [Example: genCode money 2000 (This will generate a code that will give the person 2000 ingame currency)]
+- redeem (code) [Example: /redeem ThisIsJustADemoCode (This will check if that code exists, if it does then it will reward the money to the player) (TRIGGER FROM INGAME WITH /redeem (code))]

+***Other***
+- genCode command only works from the console.
+If you want to generate the codes from ingame then be sure to add ace permissions to the user/group you want to have acces to this command.
+[
+  - Allow access to all admins: add_ace group.admin "RedeemCodes.genCode" allow
+  - Allow access to specific individual: add_ace identifier.steam:steam_identifier_here "RedeemCodes.genCode" allow
+]